 The Assembly does not meet on designated holidays, including those that occur during a sessional period (e.g., Remembrance Day and Easter).

 There are two visitor galleries from which the public can watch the proceedings of the Legislative Assembly.
-A Visitor Services guide or a Security officer can direct you to the galleries.
+An Information Officer or Security personnel can direct you to the galleries.
 If you’re interested in finding a particular Member’s seat in the Chamber, Security staff at the gallery entrance have copies of the seating plan on hand.

 There are a few guidelines to follow when observing the Assembly.
 Visitors are asked not to participate in or interrupt the debate happening on the floor of the Chamber, so there is no cell phone use, loud speaking, applause, or photography.
 People should remain seated in the galleries, except when the Members of the Legislative Assembly rise for the parade that opens each day’s sitting, during prayers, or when the Lieutenant Governor arrives or departs.
 Visitors will be asked to turn their cell phones off.
 Cameras, radios, and recording devices are not allowed in the Chamber.